bazelbuild/starlark/spec.md

 nested in any order, to any depth.

-If name is bound anywhere within a block, all uses of the name within the block are treated as references to that binding, even uses that appear before the binding.
+If name is bound anywhere within a block, all uses of the name within the block are treated as references to that binding, even if the use appears before the binding.
+This is true even at the top level, unlike Python.
 The binding of `y` on the last line of the example below makes `y` local to the function `hello`, so the use of `y` in the print statement also refers to the local `y`, even though it appears